Mayor Jenny Durkan says Seattle could eliminate library overdue fines as part of new levy

 The second-largest portion, $55.7 million, would be used for building maintenance and renovations, including $14 million for seismic retrofits of the Columbia, Green Lake and University branches that were built more than 100 years ago with grants from steel baron and philanthropist Andrew Carnegie.

-The city would spend $58.2 million on library collections and $29.4 million on technology services, including $5.3 million to enable short-term checkouts of WiFi hot spots and to maintain Internet access at tiny-house villages for people experiencing homelessness.
+The city would spend $58.2 million on library collections and $29.4 million on technology services, including $5.3 million to enable short-term checkouts of Wi-Fi hot spots and to maintain internet access at tiny-house villages for people experiencing homelessness.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.